rbleattler/mdop-docs/mdop/ue-v/uev-technical-reference.md

 ---
-title: Technical Reference for UE-V
+title: Technical Reference for UE-V (Windows 10)
 description: Use this technical reference to learn about the various features of User Experience Virtualization (UE-V). ms.date: 1/25/2024 ms.topic: article
 ---

-# Technical Reference for UE-V
+# Technical Reference for UE-V (Windows 10)

 This technical reference section includes additional technical documentation about the various features of User Experience Virtualization (UE-V).
 This information is provided to help the administrator better understand UE-V.